YoussefAdel30/Library-Management-System-NodeJS-Project/README.md

 # Important Notes
+* **Sensitive Data**
-* Sensitive data and secrets are included directly in the application properties for simplicity.
-In a production environment, these should be kept in a secured place such as a vault or AWS Parameter Store and set from those secured stores.
+  Sensitive data and secrets (such as database credentials and API authentication details) are included directly in the application properties for simplicity.
+  ⚠️ In a production environment, these must be stored securely (e.g., HashiCorp Vault, AWS Parameter Store, or environment variables) instead of hardcoding them.

+* **Authentication**
+  The application uses Basic Authentication with a single static user (`admin/securepassword123`).
+  In a production-grade system, credentials should be stored securely and authentication should be implemented using a robust mechanism (e.g., JWT or OAuth2).

+* **Database Initialization**
+  The database is automatically initialized with migration scripts on application startup.
+This behavior is suitable for development and testing but should be reviewed for production environments to avoid accidental data loss.

+* **Testing**
+  Unit tests are implemented using Jest.
+By default, tests run automatically on application start in the development environment, but logs may not be visible unless executed manually.

+* **Rate Limiting**
+  Rate limiting is applied to specific endpoints for demonstration purposes.
+In production, configuration should be adjusted based on API usage patterns.

+* **Swagger UI**
+  API documentation is available via Swagger UI.
+Remember to disable or secure Swagger in production to avoid exposing internal API details.